LuL-iu/FlashChat-iOS13/README.md

 # Flash-Chat

-Flash Chat is an internet based messaging app similar to WhatsApp,  using  Firebase Firestore as a database to store and retrieve messages from the cloud.
+Flash Chat is an internet based messaging app similar to group chat,  using  Firebase Firestore as a database to store and retrieve messages from the cloud.
+App reference the udemy class project https://www.udemy.com/course/ios-13-app-development-bootcamp/

 ## Feactures List